Tinyman392/EColiVariableGeneModels/README.md

 You'll need some files from the annotation.

-If you did a comprehensive genome analysis you'll find one file named as:
+If you did a comprehensive genome analysis, you'll find one file named as:
 - annotation/annotation.txt : this is the feature tabular file that the *predict.py* script will use.

 If you did a genome annotation, you'll find one file named as:
 - [genome name].txt : this is the feature tabular file that the *predict.py* script will use.